Ellerhold/fs2es-indexer/README.md

 Add the content of `role.yml` to the `roles.yml` of your elasticsearch (e. g. in Debian: `/etc/elasticsearch/roles.yml`).

+Unknown if needed: restart your elasticsearch (e. g. in Debian: `systemctl restart elasticsearch`).

 ### 2. Add the user

 Navigate to the installation directory of elasticsearch (e. g. in Debian: `/usr/share/elasticsearch`).